pommes-public/pommesinvest/docs/reference.rst

 * ``data_input.py``: Holds functions to parse input data from .csv files and to create oemof.solph components (see
   `oemof.solph's user's guide <https://oemof-solph.readthedocs.io/en/latest/usage.html#>`_)
   out of it.
-Optionally includes an emissions limit.
+Optionally includes an emissions pathway or budget limit.
 * ``subroutines.py``: Includes all the functions to actually build the oemof.solph components given the provided input data.
 Is imported in the module ``data_input.py``.